On this page

 Please select your category as youth and follow the eligibility process above.

-To transfer the balance, you will need to email [email protected], call 519-822-1811 or visit the Guelph Transit Administrative Office (170 Watson Road South) or ServiceGuelph (Guelph City Hall, 1 Carden Street).
-Your original card will be cancelled, and you will not be able to use it again.
+To transfer the balance, you will need to email [email protected], call 519-822-1811 or visit the Guelph Transit Administrative Office (170 Watson Road South) . your balance will be moved to the app and you will be able to keep card.

 The app does not store your credit card information automatically, however you have the option to securely store your credit card information if you choose to do so.